tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

    "CH, EE", and "Recommended" column being set to "Yes".
 2. ech_nonce(0xff03), with the "TLS 1.3" column values being set to "CH", and "Recommended" column being set to "Yes".
-3. outer_extension(0xff04), with the "TLS 1.3" column values being set to "CH", and "Recommended" column being set to "Yes".
+3. outer_extension(0xff04), with the "Recommended" column being set to "Yes".
+3. outer_extension_binder(0xff05), with the "Recommended" column being set to "Yes".

 ## Update of the TLS Alert Registry